Installation process

 Several PhariaAI applications require PostgreSQL databases as a persistence layer.
 For a productive PhariaAI installation we highly recommend the use of external (managed) database instances.

 By default, Kubernetes PostgreSQL instances are enabled.
-For each database configuration, you can either provide the necessary values directly during the Helm installation (in values-override.yaml
+For each database configuration, you can either provide the necessary values directly during the Helm installation (in values-override.yaml) or reference an existing Kubernetes secret that stores the required values.

 The necessary database deployments automatically connect to client applications.
-While PostgreSQL deployment is enabled by default for each dependency, you must define a password in values-override.yaml
+While PostgreSQL deployment is enabled by default for each dependency, you must define a password in values-override.yaml:

 <sub-chart>: